 Purchasing a hearing aid can be overwhelming.
 With so many offers and providers in the marketplace, it’s tough to know what to do.
 Associated Audiologists offers you the following tips to help find the right provider and right technology for you.

 Find the right provider and begin with a diagnostic hearing evaluation, which is the “blueprint” for your individualized recommendations.
 Ninety percent of your success with hearing aids is related to the professional you work with.
-At Associated Audiologists, our doctoral-level audiologists are Fellows of the American Academy of Audiology (FAAA), certified by the American Speech-Language-Hearing Association (CCC-A), and they uphold a professional code of ethics.
+At Associated Audiologists, our doctoral-level audiologists have received extensive education in hearing and balance disorders.

 Work with a provider who can give you options specific to you and your lifestyle.
 Your audiologist should be able to choose from a variety of hearing aids by a number of respected manufacturers.
 Franchise or “chain” stores often do not provide this flexibility for consumers.
 Hearing aids purchased from these providers usually cannot be re-programmed by other professionals due to the limited brand of technology used.